lmanul/whylinuxisbetter/_posts/viruses.md

 <h2>Forget about viruses.</h2>

-<p>If your computer shuts itself down without asking you, if strange
-windows with text you don't understand and all kinds of advertisements appear when you don't ask for them, if emails get sent to all your contacts without your knowing it, then your computer probably has a virus.
-The main reason for this is because it runs Windows.</p>
+If your computer shuts itself down without asking you, if strange windows with text you don't understand and all kinds of advertisements appear when you don't ask for them, if emails get sent to all your contacts without your knowing it, then your computer probably has a virus.
+The main reason for this is because it runs Windows.

-<p>Linux hardly has any viruses.
-And that's not like "Oh well, not very
-often, you know".
+Linux hardly has any viruses.
+And that's not like "Oh well, not very often, you know".
 That's like "If you've ever heard of a real Linux virus, please tell me".
 Of course, a Linux virus is not impossible to get.
-However, Linux makes it very hard for this to happen, for several reasons:</p>
+However, Linux makes it very hard for this to happen, for several
+reasons:

 <ul>